EdJoPaTo/rain-brainz.de/README.md

 Maybe it also works for you.

 - Place the images in the folder `originals`.
-- Make sure ImageMagick is installed (with WebP support).
+- Make sure ImageMagick is installed (with AVIF support).
 - Run `./generate.sh` or `./toServer.sh`